amanrai31/React2/README6.md

 }
 ```

 **NOTE :** The function you wrap in useMemo runs during rendering, so this only works for `pure calculations`.
+So, if you declare some function which calculates something during rendering then we should memoize that function.

 ### 3a.
 Resetting all state when a prop changes